Artsy Craftsy Mom

 10. 3-D Hanukkah Craft

 We love the 3-D effect in this menorah craft from Kids Craft Room!
-The colors pop nicely, and you can use any contrasting colors of your choice, although we love the blue and yellow together!
+The colors pop nicely, and you can use any contrasting colors of your choice, although we love blue and yellow together!

 11. Dreidel and Sufganiyah Folding Paper Craft